apache/gravitino/docs/kafka-catalog.md

 ### Catalog properties

+Besides the [common catalog properties](./manage-messaging-metadata-using-gravitino.md#catalog-properties), the Kafka catalog has the following properties:

 | Property Name       | Description                                                                                                                                                                                                   | Default Value | Required | Since Version |
 |---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|----------|---------------|
 | `bootstrap.servers` | The Kafka broker(s) to connect to, allowing for multiple brokers by comma-separating them.                                                                                                                    | (none)        | Yes      | 0.5.0         |